RonakKhuntia/Sign-Language-Interpreter-using-Deep-Learning/README.md

 <b>1.Learning data collection</b>

-Press "k" to enter the mode to save key points（displayed as 「MODE:Logging Key Point」）.
+Press "k" to enter the mode to save key points（displayed as 「MODE:Logging Key Point」）.<br>
 If you press "0" to "9", the key points will be added to "model/keypoint_classifier/keypoint.csv"

 <b>2.Model training</b>

-Open "keypoint_classification.ipynb" in Jupyter Notebook and execute from top to bottom.
+Open "keypoint_classification.ipynb" in Jupyter Notebook and execute from top to bottom.<br>
-To change the number of training data classes, change the value of "NUM_CLASSES" and modify the label of  "model/keypoint_classifier/keypoint_classifier_label.csv" as appropriate.
+To change the number of training data classes, change the value of "NUM_CLASSES" and<br> modify the label of  "model/keypoint_classifier/keypoint_classifier_label.csv" as appropriate.